mpanighetti/dnd5e-rhythmancy/main.md

 - **Components:** V, M (a petal from a silent princess flower; a musical instrument worth at least 1 gp)
 - **Duration:** 1 minute

 Playing this soothing melody historically indicated a connection to the royal family.
-Until this spell ends, you are considered to be proficient in all Charisma checks used to socially interact with creatures within range that heard you cast the spell.
+Until this spell ends, you are considered to have Proficiency in all Charisma checks used to socially interact with creatures within range that heard you cast the spell.

-Your temporary proficiency in these Charisma checks is further strengthened when you reach higher levels: your proficiency bonus is doubled at 5th level, tripled at 11th level, and quadrupled at 17th level.
+Your temporary Proficiency in these Charisma checks is further strengthened when you reach higher levels: your Proficiency Bonus is doubled at 5th level, tripled at 11th level, and quadrupled at 17th level.

 #### [Sonata of Awakening](https://github.com/mpanighetti/dnd5e-spells/blob/main/2nd-level/sonata-of-awakening.md)